 Thorsen, E., 2009.
 News, Citizenship and the Internet: BBC News Online's Reporting of the 2005 UK General Election.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 This is the latest version of this eprint.